Charles J. Chan

 Practice Profile

-Charles accepts instructions for criminal appeals, trials and other hearings in all levels of court.
-He has advised on a significant number of disciplinary matters.
-Charles has also represented and advised clients on civil matters, some of which related to criminal complaints or investigations.
+He accepts instructions for criminal appeals, trials, and hearings at all levels of court and other governing bodies.
+He has advised on and defended disciplinary matters and occasionally represents clients in civil cases directly related to criminal complaints or investigations.

-Charles has served in the Judiciary as a Deputy Magistrate in his earlier years and more recently as Deputy District Judge.
-Currently, Charles is serving in the Standing Committees of Overseas Admissions (Criminal), Criminal Law and Practice, Discipline, and Civic Education.
-Charles is also serving in a number of public bodies.
+He has served the Judiciary as a Deputy Magistrate in his earlier years and has been a Deputy District Judge since 2012.
+Charles actively participates in various committees, including the Bar Council and its Standing Committees for Overseas Admissions (Criminal), Criminal Law and Practice, Discipline, and Civic Education (as the chairman).
+He also contributes to several governmental and public bodies.

 Education & Academic Achievements